tarcinapp/entity-persistence-service/README.md

 #### List-Entity Relation

-Lists and entities are connected through the `ListGenericEntityRel` model.
+Lists and entities are connected through the `ListEntityRelation` model.
 Having a seperated model for the relation helps user to store arbitrary data about the relation with the relation object.
 Relation objects have a dedicated endpoint, just like lists and entities.
 To interact with relation objects you can call `/list-entity-relations` endpoint.

 Model of the relation object is as follows: